Murder Mystery Game AI

 Evidence Log should be numbered and descriptive without revealing conclusions.
 List physical evidence recovered at the scene: "Evidence #1: Bloody handkerchief found near victim's body," "Evidence #4: Threatening letter dated three days before murder."
 Let your guests interpret the evidence themselves—that's where the investigation gets interesting.

-Witness Statements from 3-5 perspectives add authenticity.
+Witness Statements from multiple perspectives add authenticity.
 Type statements from neighbors, colleagues, family members, or people present at key moments.
 Include statement dates and witness signatures.
 Deliberately include contradictory details—one witness might swear they heard arguing at 8 PM while another claims silence until 9 PM.

 Timeline is crucial for tracking alibis.
 Format events chronologically as a table with date, time, and descriptions.
 This helps guests establish opportunity and spot gaps in suspect stories.